 Vladimir Guerrero Jr. - 91 All-Time Home Runs

-Vladimir Guerrero Jr. has only appeared in one Home Run Derby in his young career, but his performance was incredible.
-In the 2019 Home Run Derby, Vladimir Guerrero Jr. hit a total of 91 home runs.
-He also set the record for most home runs in a single round of the event when he smashed 40 home runs in the second round of the 2019 Derby.
+Vladimir Guerrero Jr. has only appeared in one Home Run Derby in his young career, but his performance was incredible, hitting a total of 91 home runs.
+In the 2019 Home Run Derby, he also set the record for most home runs in a single round of the event when he smashed 40 home runs in the second round of the 2019 Derby.
 Those 40 home runs gave him the second-round victory over Joc Pederson, who hit 39 homers in the round.
 There could very well be some Home Run Derby trophies in the future of Guerrero Jr’s young career.

 Todd Frazier - 91 All-Time Home Runs

-Another hallmark name associated with the Home Run Derby is Todd Frazier.
+Another hallmark name associated with the Home Run Derby is Todd Frazier, who has hit 91 homers in his three appearances.
 Frazier participated in three consecutive Derby’s in 2014, 2015, and 2016.
 His only Derby win came in 2015.
-In total, Frazier has hit 91 homers in his three appearances.
 In 2015, Frazier defeated Joc Pederson to take home the trophy.
 In his other two appearances, Frazier lost in the final round.
 In 2014 he lost to Yoenis Cespedes, and in 2016 he lost to Giancarlo Stanton.